ethereum-optimism/community-hub/src/docs/developers/nodes/mainnet.md

 #### How long will the synchronization take?

 To estimate how long the synchronization will take, you need to first find out how many blocks you synchronize in a minute.

-### Operations

-It is best to start `op-geth` first and shut it down last.

-#### How long will the synchronization take?

-To estimate how long the synchronization will take, you need to first find out how many blocks you synchronize in a minute.

 You can use this [Foundry](https://book.getfoundry.sh/) script to get an estimated sync time.

 1. Navigate to your `scripts` directory
 2. Create a new file: